matthieubosquet/css-azure-app-service/README.md

 The first boot of the CSS will take a little time (about 3 minutes).
 If you choose a [paid App Service Plan](https://azure.microsoft.com/en-gb/pricing/details/app-service/linux/), your CSS instance could always be on and not have to go through booting time often.

 Currently, the App Service Free Plan is limited to 60 CPU minutes / day.

+## Acknowledgements

+A huge thanks goes to imec research groups at Ghent University for the [development of the Community Solid Server](https://solidlab.be/community-solid-server/).